Documentation Index

-PixVerse v5 was the first PixVerse model to generate native 1080p video — not upscaled from a lower resolution — with a generation time of approximately 30 seconds for an 8-second clip.
+PixVerse v5 generates video with a generation time of approximately 30 seconds.
 This speed-quality combination made it one of the most practical choices for commercial production on launch.
 The model’s standout capability is complex character movement: gymnastics, parkour, martial arts, and dance sequences all render with accurate body mechanics, smooth motion transitions, and no major anatomical artifacts.
 For anime and game character content, v5 maintains strong visual consistency across frames.Capabilities

 Complex character movement